soteria-security/365Inspect/README.md

 * Create a clear report with the vulnerabilities and misconfigurations regarding the M365 environment,

+## Differences Between The Standard and Plus Version

+The following differences are existing:
+- The authentication is different and easier.
+- There is less output when authenticating and the authentication is validated as a message is displayed
+- There is an function that allows updating the modules to their latest version
+- The error handling is different as there is less code redundancy
+- The tool will prompt for Admin Privileges if the .ps1 is ran without it.

 ## Setup

-365*Inspect* requires the administrative PowerShell modules for Microsoft Online, Azure AD (We recommend installing the AzureADPreview module), Exchange Online Administration, Sharepoint Administration, Microsoft Intune,Microsoft Teams and Microsoft Graph.
+365*Inspect+* requires the administrative PowerShell modules for Microsoft Online, Azure AD (We recommend installing the AzureADPreview module), Exchange Online Administration, Sharepoint Administration, Microsoft Intune,Microsoft Teams and Microsoft Graph.

 The 365*Inspect*.ps1 PowerShell script will validate the installed modules.